When a user makes a request on your storefront domain, it is handled by an Express.js handler named

 routeComponent function, a higher-order component from the PWA Kit React SDK.
 The base class that is used to construct

 routeComponent defines several static methods, including two important ones that storefront developers can customize:

 getProps method is used to supply data fetched from API requests, to

 routeComponent enhances a component from the

 routes array, it looks inside the component’s properties for a function named

 getProps.
-If you define a function there, it will be exposed as a method of the enhanced component.
+If you define a function there, it is exposed as a method of the enhanced component.
 You don’t have to define the function for every component in the

-routes array, just the ones where you fetch data before rendering them.
+routes array, only the ones where you fetch data before rendering them.

 getProps function that you define is expected to return a promise.
 When the promise settles, its resolved value is passed to the enhanced component through the